New Students by Service

-If your language training is scheduled by the DIA in preparation for a position with the Defense Attaché System in a Defense Attaché Office (DAO) or Defense Liaison Office of an Embassy or Consulate (either as Attaché, Operations Coordinator, or Operations Intelligence NCO), you are a DAS student.
+If your language training is scheduled by the DIA in preparation for a position with the Defense Attaché Service in a Defense Attaché Office (DAO) or Defense Liaison Office of an Embassy or Consulate (either as Attaché, Operations Coordinator, or Operations Intelligence NCO), you are a DAS student.

 If your language training is scheduled by a service quota manager in preparation for any other type of position, even if you expect to be stationed in an Embassy or Consulate, you are not a DAS student.

 If you are preparing for an assignment in the DAS, you will be scheduled for language training by the Joint Military Attaché School Training Management Office.
-Instructions on your DAS training schedule will ask you to call DLI-Washington upon receipt of the schedule in order to obtain information from you about the setting up of your training.
-Please note that, due to the many changes that occur in the DAS training program, DLI-Washington does not commit to arranging training unless contact has been established a couple of months before the language start date.
+Instructions on your DAS training schedule asks you to call DLI-Washington upon receipt of the schedule in order to obtain information from you about the setting up of your training.
+Please note that due to the many changes that occur in the DAS training program, DLI-Washington does not commit to arranging training unless contact has been established a couple of months before the language start date.

 While DLI-Washington can answer many questions if you call ahead of time, the details of exactly where you will be training and during what hours, may not be available until your academic in-processing appointment.

 You are required to be in satisfactory physical condition and meet height and weight standards in accordance with Army regulations upon arrival.
 You must have a copy of your most recent diagnostic ACFT, H/W, and any medical profiles for proper update within DTMS.

 HQ Henderson Hall In-processing

 All incoming USMC students must report to the JBMHH Henderson Hall Consolidated Administrative Center, Building 29, during work hours to begin in-processing.
 Students arriving after normal working hours will report to the Officer of the Day in Building 25, Keith Hall Barracks upon arrival.

 If you have any questions concerning Henderson Hall in-processing, please contact CONAD at (703) 614-7171 (DSN 224).
 You are required to be in satisfactory physical condition and meet height and weight standards in accordance with Marine Corps regulations upon arrival.
 You are required to schedule your PFT through HQ Henderson Hall.
 Duty uniform for in-processing is Alpha.

-All inbound Marine Corps students should fax a copy of their PCS orders to the following number: (703) 325-1179 (DSN 221).
-Projected students should also call the DLI-Washington Navy Liaison at (703) 325-0857 (DSN 221), to obtain registration and in-processing information.
+All inbound Marine Corps students must email a copy of their PCS orders and Fitrep to the Navy Liaison at DLIW_NCO@DLIFLC.EDU.

-Projected students must call the DLI-Washington Navy Liaison at DLIW_NCO@DLIFLC.edu or call (703) 692-5429 or (703) 899-4094, to obtain registration and in-processing information.
+Incoming Navy students must contact the DLI-Washington the Navy Liaison at DLIW_NCO@DLIFLC.edu or call (703) 692-5429 or (703) 899-4094, to obtain registration and in-processing information.

 For all Navy personnel reporting to DLI-Washington D.C. from overseas locations that are considering receipt of TLA en-route to DLI-Washington D.C., you must first request TLA at your current command.
-Once you detach your command and report to DLI-Washington you will not be allowed to have TLA processed upon checking into DLI-Washington for expenses that you incurred en-route.
+Once you detach from your command and report to DLI-Washington you will not be allowed to have TLA processed upon checking into DLI-Washington for expenses that you incurred en-route.
 PSD Anacostia does not have the authority to process your TLA as you are still considered en-route to your next command.